Stakeholder Analysis

 Example

-Consider the below table, then plot the stakeholders on an empty power-interest matrix taking into consideration the four characteristics of stakeholders: power, awareness, interest and support.
+Consider the below table and utilize the data to plot the stakeholders on an empty power-interest matrix, taking into consideration the four characteristics of stakeholders: power, awareness, interest and support.

 The four characteristics of stakeholders: